Contagious Interview: Evolution of VS Code and Cursor Tasks Infection Chains - Part 1

 Node.js spawning Python with suspicious environment variables.
 Process chain where node.exe spawns pythonw.exe.
 While this could be legitimate activity, it could warrant closer inspection when paired with other indicators.

 Network requests to .well-known paths returning unusual content.
-HTTP requests to .well-known/pki-validation/ paths that return ZIP files or other non-certificate content.
+HTTP requests to .well-known/pki-validation/ paths that return ZIP files or other unexpected content.
 This path is not commonly intended for file hosting.

 Conclusion

 Contagious Interview actors continue to evolve their infrastructure and techniques.
 The shift toward GitHub Gists, URL shorteners, and Google Drive for payload staging suggests the actors are actively adapting to community reporting and platform takedowns.
-The newly discovered loader using embedded JavaScript mimicking a PEM file, stack-based bytecode VM, and ultimately a PyArmor-protected payload are an interesting twist among the infection chains.
-In Part 2, we will take a deeper look at the PyArmor-protected Python malware and the other chains covered in this report.
+In Part 2, we will take a closer look at the infection chains covered in this report among other findings.

 Appendix